mehwaffle10/Waffle_Captains/README.md

 - `!nopick` - Swap yourself to spectator and prevent yourself from being picked by captains (your name will be greyed out).
 Use again or swap teams to toggle off

 ## Captain Commands
-- `!pick <player>` - Alternative to using the UI when picking players for your team
+- `!pick <player>` - Alternative to using the UI when picking players for your team.
+Only usable in pick phase
-- `!forfeit` - Forfeit during fight phase, giving the other captain first pick
+- `!forfeit` - Forfeit during fight phase, giving the other captain first pick.
+Only usable during fight phase

 ## Admin Commands
 Note: You can always execute these commands even if teams are locked or normal gameplay has not been reestablished